jfreboud/neko/README.md

 First, let us test the `example_physionet.py` file in order to look at the shape of the 12-lead electrocardiograms:
 - 12 different timeseries that are sampled at 100Hz or 500Hz
-- in the following, let us focus on the 100Hz ECGs which are shorter
+- in the following, we will focus on the 100Hz ECGs that are shorter
-- the timeseries not cleanly centered around 0, we will need some preprocessing.
+- the timeseries are not cleanly centered around 0, we will need some preprocessing.

 Then, the difficulty is to find a way to train the encoder in an unsupervised way.